 On a hot day, it may be tempting to share your ice cream with your dog.
-But if he could, he'd thank you for not doing so.
-Milk and milk-based products can cause diarrhea and other digestive upset, as well as set up food allergies (which often show up as itchiness).
+Instead, give her an ice cube.
+Milk and milk-based products can cause diarrhea and other digestive problems for your pup.
+They can also trigger food allergies, which can cause her to itch.

 Most people know that chocolate is bad for dogs.
-The toxic part is theobromine.
-It's in all kinds of chocolate, even white.
-The most dangerous kinds, though, are dark chocolate, chocolate mulch, and unsweetened baking chocolate.
-Eating it, even just licking the icing bowl, can cause a dog to vomit, have diarrhea, and be excessively thirsty.
-It can also cause abnormal heart rhythm, tremors, seizures, and death.
+The problem in chocolate is theobromine.
+It's in all kinds of chocolate, even white chocolate.
+The most dangerous types are dark chocolate and unsweetened baking chocolate.
+Chocolatecan cause a dog to vomit and have diarrhea.
+It can also cause heart problems, tremors, seizures, and death.

 Fat Trimmings and Bones

-Table scraps often contain meat fat that a human didn't eat as well as bones.
-Both are dangerous for dogs.
-Fat trimmed from meat, both cooked and uncooked, can cause pancreatitis.
-And, although it seems natural to give a dog a bone, he can choke on it.
+Fat trimmed from meat, both cooked and uncooked, can cause pancreatitis in dogs.
+And, even though it seems natural to give a dog a bone, she can choke on it.
 Bones can also splinter and block or cause cuts in your dog's digestive system.
-It's best to just forget about the doggie bag.

 Persimmons, Peaches, and Plums

 The problem with these fruits is the seeds or pits.
 Seeds from persimmons can cause problems in a dog's small intestine.
 They can also block his intestines.
 That can also happen if a dog eats the pit from a peach or plum.
-Plus, peach and plum pits contain cyanide, which is poisonous to both humans and dogs.
-The difference is humans know not to eat them.
+Peach and plum pits also have cyanide, which is poisonous to people and dogs.
+People know not to eat them.
 Dogs don't.